gnzlbg/static_vector/README.md

  `fixed_capacity_vector(begin, end)`, and the member functions `push_back`, `emplace_back`, `insert`,
 and `resize`.

-These algorithms provide strong-exception safety guarantee, and if `T`'s special member functions or `swap` can throw are `noexcept(false)`, and `noexcept(true)` otherwise.
+These algorithms provide strong-exception safety guarantee, and if `value_type`'s special member functions or `swap` can throw are `noexcept(false)`, and `noexcept(true)` otherwise.

 #### Exception-safety guarantees of unchecked access